AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Envelop icon

-Below we’ll break down how much you can expect to pay in Illinois based on the most relevant insurance rate determinants.
+Below, we’ll break down how much you can expect to pay in Illinois based on the most relevant insurance rate determinants.

 Average Cost of Auto Insurance in Illinois

-Here’s a detailed look at how your personal background and driving history might contribute to your costs in Illinois.
+Here’s a detailed look at how your background and driving history might contribute to your costs in Illinois.

 Age Average annual cost of car insurance in Illinois